openjs-foundation/cross-project-council/collaboration-spaces/COLLABORATION_SPACE_PROGRESSION.md

 1. Are the existing members/space leaders agreed to managing the space under open governance?
 1. Have the existing members/space leaders agreed that all work will happen under the [OpenJS Foundation IP Policy](https://ip-policy.openjsf.org)?
 The IP policy permits projects to use a variety of licenses, including MIT, BSD-2, BSD-3, and Apache 2.0.
 Where there is no preference otherwise, the Foundation recommends that new work/artifacts be licensed Apache 2.0 due to its explicitly defined rights and responsibilities.
 1. Have the existing members/space leaders agreed that the collaboration space will adopt the [OpenJS CoC](https://code-of-conduct.openjsf.org)?
-1. Are licences for any existing material that will be added to the collaboration space repo compatible with Foundation requirements?
+1. Are licenses for any existing material that will be added to the collaboration space repo compatible with Foundation requirements?
 1. Fit with OpenJS Foundation (not all of these need to be met, but provide different ways of assessing strategic fit).
    1. Impact on JavaScript Community.
    1. How much and how broad of importance is the topic for the JavaScript Community.